 Confused about your science lesson on air expansion?
 Here is one of the best science experiments for kids at home that will help you teach the concept easily.

-What you need: a candle, glass, a plate and water
+What you need: a candle, glass, a plate, and water

 How to do the experiment: Put some water on the surface of the plate.
 Put the glass upside down on the plate.
 Nothing happens.

-Now, remove the glass and put a candle in the centre of the plate.
+Now, remove the glass and put a candle in the center of the plate.
 Light the candle.
 Put the glass upside down such that the candle is inside the glass.
 You will find that the water from the plate starts collecting inside the glass and the water level rises.

 Experiment 7: Balloon pop or not?